 In 1940, the American Forests Organization created the Champion Trees program.
 The intent was to identify and track the biggest specimen of each species of tree native to the United States.
-Currently, a revised list is published every other year – “The National Register of Big Trees.”
+Currently, a revised list is published every other year in “The National Register of Big Trees.”
+Visit the national registry of champion trees, which also includes Monroe County, Florida.

 1. Trees may be damaged or destroyed by fires and storms, hurricanes, etc. That has happened to a number of the Key West Tropical Forest & Botanical Garden’s previously listed champion and challenger trees.